 Both West & East Arnhem Land’s connection to Aboriginal culture is strong and perfectly interwoven into the experiences available.
 You can’t help but walk away from your holiday here with a deeper appreciation for the history of this land and a connection to it’s people.

-If you like your history lessons with a view, head outdoors to the Roy (Malpi) Marika Lookout, in the Arnhem Land township of Nhulunbuy.
-The views reveal a spectacular and unspoiled coastline while interpretive signs detail a rich Aboriginal history.
+If you like your history lesson to come with a view, head outdoors to the Roy (Malpi) Marika Lookout, in the Arnhem Land township of Nhulunbuy.
+The views reveal a spectacular and unspoiled coastline while interpretive signs detail a rich indigenous history.
 Learn about the area’s creation story, and a susuccessful struggle for land rights.

 Journey to north Arnhem Land and take the fascinating Wurrwurrwuy (Garanhan) Macassan Beach interpretative walk to learn about trade between Aboriginal Yolngu people and Macassan traders from Indonesia.
 Along the way, discover unique stone arrangements constructed more than 100 years ago by Yolngu elders.
 These tell the tale of exchange between the cultures over several centuries.